kyonifer/koma/docs/markdown/General_Usage_Guide/Functionality_Overview.md

 This property can be set from Java and other languages via `koma.Options.setFactory(...)`.
-If not set, koma will default to using MTJ, EJML, and then JBlas in that order, falling back to Default if none of them are found.
+If not set, koma will default to using MTJ, EJML, and then JBlas in that order, finally falling back to the Default**XX** classes if none of those are available.

 It is also possible to create any matrix type manually by using the corresponding factory.
 For example, even if `koma.factory` is set to